iandennismiller/www-gthnk/wizards/osx-2.md

 What those commands do:

-1. Create a Python virtual environment
+1. Create a Python virtual environment.
-2. Install Gthnk within the virtual environment
+2. Install Gthnk within the virtual environment.
-3. Start the Gthnk server processes
+3. Start the Gthnk server processes.
-4. Launch Gthnk
+4. Launch Gthnk.

 ## Did Gthnk launch in your browser?